 rants on Twitter like a jilted middle school crush,

-holds “rallies” three months after his Inauguration,
+holds “rallies” nearly two years after his Inauguration,

 spends 39 percent of his time on a golf course,